The Cons of Fixed Rate Loans

 Anyone considering applying for a variable rate loan should also consider its downsides.
 Variable rate loans may have drawbacks such as:

 - Rising monthly payments: Monthly loan payments may increase when market interest rates rise.
-Even minor increases can affect your monthly payments therefore your overall finances and budget.
+Even minor increases can affect your monthly payments and, therefore, your overall finances and budget.

 - Risk of defaulting: A sudden hike in interest rates may increase your monthly payment to the point where you can't pay it back and risk defaulting.

-- Monthly budgeting could be harder: Not knowing if your monthly payments will increase might mean that it's more challenging to plan your long-term finances.
+- Monthly budgeting could be harder: Not knowing if your monthly payments will increase might make it more challenging to plan your long-term finances.

 How do I choose between a fixed rate and a variable rate loan?

-There are some important factors to think of when choosing between fixed and variable rate loans.
-You'll need to consider your own financial situation to decide properly.
+There are some important factors to consider when choosing between fixed and variable rate loans.
+You'll need to look at your financial situation to make a proper decision.

 Purpose of the Loan

 Your choice between a variable and fixed rate loan may depend on how you intend to use the loan.
-If you’re buying a house, most lenders will offer you a choice between fixed and variable rate loans.
-But if you need a personal loan for a household emergency or are looking for a car loan, you may have a harder time finding a lender willing to give you a variable rate loan.
+If you’re buying a house, some lenders may offer you a choice between fixed and variable rate loans.
+However, if you need a personal loan for a household emergency or are looking for a car loan, you may have a harder time finding a lender willing to give you a variable rate loan.

 Interest Rates